william-ibarra/angular-challenge/README.md

 In this section:

-- Create a search box taking advantage of RxJS operators.
 - Create a load more button to get more results from the API.
-- Create a category buttons bar to get data from an specific category.
+- Create a category buttons bar to get data from a specific category.
-- Handling API errors and displaying empty state component.
+- Capitalize category name using titlecase pipe.
+- Emit an event when category is clicked passing category title.
+- Apply css style to selected category using ngClass.

 ## Login Form